I

 Recurrence

-% of converted users who who complete twice within their first 30 days
+% of converted users who who complete twice within 30 days

-% difference in engagement between partner-sponsored content and organic UGC.
+% pt difference in engagement between partner venue and purely organic venue events

 Through stakeholder meetings, I gathered a deeper understanding of our partners business goals and needs.